laravel/docs/validation.md

 Then, when you would like to apply the default rules to a particular password undergoing validation, you may invoke the `defaults` method with no arguments:

     'password' => ['required', Password::defaults()],

+The `Password::defaults()` method is available starting Laravel 8.42

 <a name="custom-validation-rules"></a>
 ## Custom Validation Rules